-The original Growth Tiers Map was officially certified in July 2013 by the Planning and Zoning Officer.
-In accordance with State Law, the Growth Tiers Map has been included in Plan2040 and has been updated consistent with the governing criteria (See Growth Tier Figure)
+In accordance with State law, the County developed a Growth Tiers Map based on the governing criteria shown below.
+The original Growth Tiers Map was officially certified in July 2013 by the Planning and Zoning Officer and in accordance with State Law, has been included in Plan2040 and is consistent with the governing criteria (see Growth Tier Figure).